 Measure Description

 This measure combines different efficient sequence of operations of HVAC or lighting systems to integrate them together by reacting to the same occupancy input in a coordinated fashion.
+This approach is referenced as Occupancy-Centric Control (OCC) – and can be implemented with minimal disturbances to building operations.

 The measure relies on distributed technologies able to detect occupancy.
 Although not the base efficient case, emerging technologies to detect occupancy will be presented.

-The measure also discusses forecasting data-driven techniques in order to achieve optimal pre-emptive controls, defined as holistic controls based on a forecast, as opposed to reactive controls based on real-time reading of measurement points.
+The measure also discusses forecasting data-driven techniques to achieve optimal pre-emptive controls, defined as holistic controls based on a forecast, as opposed to reactive controls based on real-time reading of measurement points.

-The measure baseline is a building with a BMS system and occupancy sensors, but no integration between lighting (interior and exterior) and HVAC (heating, cooling and ventilation) system operation.
+The measure baseline is a building with a BMS system and occupancy sensors, but no integration between lighting (interior and exterior) and HVAC (heating, cooling, and ventilation) system operation.